rapidexp/jquery-h5form/README.md

 ### Version 2.2 (2012-06-15)

 * Fixed an error in the form that does not have any input element.
-* Added support for bugs in IE on submit.
+* Added support for bugs on submit with IE.

 ### Version 2.1 (2012-06-12)